QuestionPro vs SurveyMonkey

 - SurveyMonkey: You won’t be able to use a branded URL with the free version.
 If you want custom URLs, you’ll need to shell out some cash for a monthly or annual subscription.

 Great free survey software platforms feature high response rates and accurate responses.
 But how do you accomplish this?
 Make participants feel valued to increase the response rate — and the more participants complete your survey honestly, the more accurate the results.

 Customers want to know a brand is listening to them.
-They want to know that you’re taking their suggestions or concerns into account.
+They want to know that you’re considering their suggestions or concerns.
 Who doesn’t like feeling valued and important?

 A custom “Thank You” page validates the time a respondent spends on your survey.
 Let’s say it takes a person five minutes to complete a survey.
 After they finish, they’re taken to a page with a generic “Thank You” message.
 This could leave customers feeling like their opinions aren’t necessary.
 However, a superior free survey software would provide a custom page showcasing sincere gratitude might turn a regular customer into a brand advocate.

 - QuestionPro: You can create a custom “Thank You” page with QuestionPro.
 Use your specialized greeting to thank your respondents for taking the survey and add a link to your website or a landing page.
 This link is essential – once your respondents complete your survey, they’ll likely progress to your site.
 Use the page to showcase your best products or services.
 You can even up the ante by offering a discount for completing the survey!